Baseball field: Knickerbocker Rules

+Modern history

 In an attempt to "increase the batting", the front edge of the pitcher's box was moved back 5 feet in 1881, to 50 ft from home plate.
 The size of the box was altered over the following few years.
 Pitchers were allowed to throw overhand starting in 1884, and that tilted the balance of power again.
 In 1887, the box was set at 4 ft wide and 5.5 ft deep, with the front edge still 50 feet from the plate.
 However, the pitcher was compelled to deliver the ball with their back foot at the 55.5 ft line of the box, thus somewhat restricting their ability to "power" the ball with their overhand delivery.

 In 1893, the box was replaced by the pitcher's plate, although "the box" is still used today as a slang term for the pitcher's location on the field.
 Exactly 5 feet was added to the point the pitcher had to toe, again "to increase the batting" (and hopefully to increase attendance, as fan interest had flagged somewhat), resulting in the seemingly peculiar pitching distance of 60.5 ft.

-Many sources suggest that the pitching distance evolved from 45 to 50 to 60.5 feet.
-However, the first two were the "release point" and the third is the "pushoff point", so the 1893 increase was not quite as dramatic as is often implied; that is, the 1893 rule change added only 5 feet to the release point, not 10.5 feet.
+Some sources suggest that the pitching distance evolved from 45 to 50 to 60.5 feet.
+However, the first two were the "release point" and the third is the "pushoff point."
+The 1893 rule change added only 5 feet to the release point, not 10.5 feet.